Frequently Asked Questions

 Something about zones just feels right.
 We like that you’re clearly entering a new space, which may present a new cast of NPCs, new themes, and even new rules.

-We also like the gameplay associated with making it to the zone line with only a few Hit Points left.
+We also like the gameplay element associated with making it to the zone line with only a few hit points left.

 Also, we won’t need leashes if you just train your monsters.